mlflow/mlflow/docs/source/introduction/index.rst

 - **Deployment Consistency**: With the plethora of ML libraries available, there's often no standardized way to package and deploy models.
 Custom solutions can lead to inconsistencies, and the crucial link between a model and the code and parameters that produced it might be lost.

-- **Model Management**: As data science teams produce numerous models, managing, continuously integrating, and continuously deploying these models becomes a significant hurdle.
+- **Model Management**: As data science teams produce numerous models, managing, testing, and continuously deploying these models becomes a significant hurdle.
 Without a centralized platform, managing model lifecycles becomes unwieldy.

 - **Library Agnosticism**: While individual ML libraries might offer solutions to some of the challenges, achieving the best results often involves experimenting across multiple libraries.
 A platform that offers compatibility with various libraries while ensuring models are usable as reproducible "black boxes" is essential.